awhillas/awhillas.github.io/content/low-hanging-fruit.md

 > ...our definition of success is that the founders **get rich**...
 If you can just avoid dying, you ***get rich***...
 So even in the middle of **getting rich** we were fighting off the grim reaper... you can now **get rich** by not letting your company die...
 If so many startups get demoralized and fail when merely by hanging on they could **get rich**...
 I wish every startup we funded could appear in a Newsweek article describing them as the **next generation of billionaires**...etc

-You get the point, which is to "get rich", because then the VC get rich, and that is the VC talking.
-There is no talk about making the world a better place or the quality of the product/service, which is what motivates engineers.
-But this is not new or surprising, but if you do do a deal with the VC[^the_devil] you should have no illusions that's what your motivation is now to become.
+You get the point, which is to "get rich", because then the VC get rich, and that is the VC talking in that quote.
+There is no talk about making the world a better place or the quality of the product/service, or even serving the customers, which is what motivates engineers.
+This is not new or surprising, but if you do do a deal with the VC[^the_devil] you should have no illusions that that is what your motivation is now to become.
 And there is nothing wrong with making a buck, but have no illusions, its not noble and its not for the betterment of humanity, its just a cynical money making activity.
 So where does it sit morally?

 [^the_devil]: in the classical blues sense of [The Devil](https://en.wikipedia.org/wiki/Deal_with_the_Devil)